AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/intacct-modules.md

 # Intacct modules

-In a Adobe Workfront Fusion scenario, you can connect your Intacct account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Intacct, as well as connect it to to multiple third-party applications and services.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).